 Scintillator-type detectors use vacuum tubes to perform initial conversion from light into electrical pulses; amplification and storage follows advances in transistor electronics.
 Miniaturization in electronics has revitalized types of gas-filled detectors; these were developed as single-element detectors but have now been converted into multi-element detectors with more than a thousand elements.
 Advances in materials - particularly ultra-pure materials - as well as manufacturing methods have been fundamental for creation of new and better detectors.
 Scintillation detectors are also known as sodium iodide detectors; they consist of salt crystal (usually sodium iodide) attached to photomultiplier tube.

-Scintillation detectors represent the best means of detecting gamma or X radiation and are the second most common type of detector after G-M tubes.
-They have the ability to distinguish between alpha, beta and gamma radiation, and can be configured to produce correspondingly different sounds through a meter.
-Beta detectors often use a liquid scintillation medium and can achieve reasonably high efficiencies even with lower energy emission levels.
-Solid-state detectors are modern semiconductor instruments that use a reverse-biased p-n junction diode.
+When particle of radiation hits crystal it causes excitation and release photons which produces small flash visible light; flash reflects through lens making contact with photocathode - specialized device producing electrons when coming into contact with light - drawn through photomultiplier picked up by anode forming electromagnetic pulse; pulse detected displayed by meter.
+Scintillation detectors represent best means detecting gamma or X radiation second most common type detector after G-M tubes; they have ability distinguish between alpha beta gamma configure correspondingly different sounds through meter.
+Beta detectors often use liquid scintillation medium achieve reasonably high efficiencies even lower energy emission levels; solid state detectors modern semiconductor instruments use reverse biased p-n junction diode.